zanvari/Generative-AI-with-Large-Language-Models/README.md

 ## Week 1
-Generative AI use cases, project lifecycle, and model pre-training
+Generative AI use cases, project lifecycle, and model pre-training.

 ### Learning Objectives
 - Explore model pre-training and evaluate the benefits of ongoing pre-training compared to fine-tuning.